gauravyad69/NepalDollarCardComparison/README.md

 - Future updates to the dataset can be automated using a structured CSV or JSON file.
 - The table structure allows for easy addition or removal of columns as new features are introduced.
-- Consider integrating a visualization tool for fee comparison in future iterations.